 Smith & Nephew started to produce their own range of First Aid Kits.
 This included a range of commercially produced plaster of Paris.

 The company received their biggest break in 1928.
-Horatio bought into a development.
+This happened when Horatio decided to buy into a development.

 It was a process for creating elastic adhesive fabric.
 This would revolutionise treatment of varicose ulcers and become one of the world’s leading support bandages.